 Nicholeen DeGrasse-Johnson, Ph.D.

-In February 2012, Dr. Nicholeen DeGrasse-Johnson was selected to be the Edna Manley College of the Visual and Performing Art’s (EMCVPA), the third Principal since the College’s 1995 establishment under the Ministry of Education.
-Dr. DeGrasse-Johnson, however, joins a long list of life-changing artist leaders in Jamaica since the 1960s who have transformed the delivery, education and administration of arts in Jamaica, from the School of Visual Arts established in 1960 to the Cultural Training Centre (1976-1995) to the EMCVPA (1995 to present).
+In February 2012, Dr. Nicholeen DeGrasse-Johnson was selected to be Principal of the Edna Manley College of the Visual and Performing Art’s (EMCVPA), the third Principal since the College’s 1995 establishment under the Ministry of Education.
+Dr. DeGrasse-Johnson, however, joins a long list of life-changing artist leaders in Jamaica since the 1960s, who have transformed the delivery, education and administration of arts in Jamaica, from the School of Visual Arts that was established in 1960 to the Cultural Training Centre (1976-1995), to the EMCVPA (1995 to present).

 Dr. DeGrasse-Johnson is a Dance Educator by profession, and perhaps by destiny.
 She has a love and passion for the arts and education, and aims to be an advocate for learning in, about, and through the arts in Jamaica and the Caribbean.

-Locally, Dr. DeGrasse-Johnson has worked with various educational institutions and studio, and school-based dance groups as a dance educator and choreographer.
-Prior to 2012, Dr. DeGrasse-Johnson served as the Director of School of Dance for twelve (12) years; before which she had been a lecturer since 1985.
+Locally, Dr. DeGrasse-Johnson has worked with various educational institutions and studios, and school-based dance groups as a dance educator and choreographer.
+Prior to 2012, Dr. DeGrasse-Johnson served as the Director of School of Dance for twelve (12) years.
+Prior to this, she had been a lecturer since 1985.
 She has worked extensively with the Jamaica Cultural Development Commission (JCDC) as a facilitator and adjudicator since 1987.
-Regionally, Dr. DeGrasse-Johnson has contributed to the Caribbean Examination Council’s development of the Theatre Arts syllabus and has lectured and conducted workshops in Barbados and the University of the West Indies, St. Augustine as a consultant.
+Regionally, Dr. DeGrasse-Johnson has contributed to the Caribbean Examination Council’s development of the Theatre Arts syllabus.
+She has also lectured, and conducted workshops in Barbados, and the University of the West Indies, St. Augustine, as a consultant.

 - Vice Principal, Academic and Technical Studies